 Each time the Forest Project is verified, the Project Operator must attest that the project is in material compliance with all applicable laws relevant to the project activity.
 For this protocol, instances of non-compliance are likely to be considered "material" if they directly pertain to the management of project carbon stocks.
-Project Operators are required to disclose in writing to the verifier any and all instances of material non-compliance of the project with any law.
+Project Operators are required to disclose in writing to the verifier all instances of violations of laws that directly protect forests (trees), wildlife, water quality, or other environmental benefits, and which result in criminal or civil penalties.
 If a verifier finds that a project is in a state of material non-compliance, then CRTs will not be issued for GHG reductions that occurred during the period of non-compliance.
 Non-compliance solely due to administrative or reporting issues, or due to "acts of nature," will not affect CRT crediting.